adi99/Royalty-Escrow/README.md

 ## 🧠 Challenges
-- NFT Buyer does not want to pay for roylty.
+- NFT Buyer does not want to pay for royalty.
 If they have chance to not pay the royalty then most NFT buyers are not paying the royalty </br>
 - Royalty is a way to get additional revenue for Creators for long term. </br>
 - If a Platform enforce royalty NFT Buyer will find a different platform to buys the NFTs. </br>